MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/Connect-PSSession.md

  4 ITTask          Server01        Opened        ITTasks                  Available
 ```

-This command reconnects to the ITTask session on the Server01 computer.
+This command reconnects to the `ITTask` session on the Server01 computer.

 The output shows that the command was successful.
-The **State** of the session is Opened and the
+The **State** of the session is `Opened` and the
-**Availability** is Available, which indicates that you can run commands in the session.
+**Availability** is `Available`, which indicates that you can run commands in the session.

 ### Example 2: Effect of disconnecting and reconnecting